conan-io/conan-io.github.io/_posts/2016-08-04-Conan-virtual-environments:-Manage-your-C-and-C++-tools.markdown

 {% endhighlight %}

-5. Check that the tools are in the path:
+Check that everything is working and the tools are in the path:

 {% highlight bash %}
 (my_cpp_environ) $ gcc --version